NobodysNightmare/YaAIB/README.md

     * start new round
 * A competitive console runner
     * simulate many (thousands) of rounds and see who is best on average

+# Copyright notices

+This project is using third-party imagery (e.g. from NASA and ESA). please see the [copyright file](COPYRIGHT.md) for further information.